HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

   1. **Redistributions of source code must retain** the above copyright notice, this list of conditions, and the following disclaimer.
   2. **Redistributions in binary form must reproduce** the above copyright notice, this list of conditions, and the following disclaimer in the documentation and/or other materials provided with the distribution.

 This software is provided "as is" without any express or implied warranties, including, but not limited to, implied warranties of merchantability or fitness for a particular purpose.
+See the [LICENSE](LICENSE) file for more details.